alphagov/government-service-design-manual/guides-and-toolkits/copy-and-content/howtowrite.md

 ---
 layout: gsdm
-title: How to write
+title: How to write for GOV.UK
+subtitle: Tone of voice, writing style, use of headings and more
 section: guidance
-subsection: Copy and content
+audience:
+  primary: content-designer
 status: draft
 ---